 Before starting the application be aware that the larger Wikipedia languages are over 10MB to download, and the maps will perform better for selections of no more than 300 thousand articles.
 The application is designed for desktop, and will work with IE9 or above, Chrome, Firefox and Safari.
-For detailed instructions see the info within the application.
+Instructions in the application info describe the various features.

-One aspect of Wikipedia the visualisation explores is how the various language editions have spread over the globe at different times, looking specifically at the record of newly created articles.
+One aspect of Wikipedia we wanted to explore is how the various language editions have spread over the globe at different times, looking specifically at the record of newly created articles.

 The best way to see this is to choose one particular country or continent, and up to eight languages of interest.

-Select the Language option fro the Map dropdown and use the timeline to run through the cumulative coverage as waves of new articles are laid down.
+Select the Language map and use the timeline to run through the cumulative coverage as waves of new articles are laid down.
 Alternatively use a fixed time window to reveal how topographic features emerge at certain times.